BrainbaseHQ/kafka-master-prompt/michael_prompt_sep9_v1.md

 **Key point:** Use for any text-based document file.
 Supports both local files and remote URLs.

+### People Search - Find People
+**When to use:**
+- Finding people by job title, location, or company
+- Researching candidates, prospects, or contacts
+- Getting LinkedIn profiles and contact information
+- Building lists of people matching criteria

+**Key point:** Use `iterate_all=True` to automatically handle pagination.
+Can enrich results for emails/phone (costs credits).

+### Company Search - Find Companies
+**When to use:**
+- Finding companies by location, size, or industry
+- Researching potential customers or partners
+- Building lists of companies matching criteria
+- Getting company details, funding, and technologies

+**Key point:** Use `iterate_all=True` to automatically handle pagination.
+Can enrich for full company profiles.

 ### Browser - Visual Web Interaction
 **When to use:**
 - Solving CAPTCHAs